 The Board of Trustees believe that Healthy Interactions is the primary conflict resolution model to be used by employees of Sturgeon Public Schools in working with all members of the school community.
 The strategies in Healthy Interactions also work for situations involving students and parents/guardians.

-Healthy Interactions is the model Sturgeon Public School Division uses to resolve conflict.
+Healthy Interactions is the model Sturgeon Public Schools uses to resolve conflict.
 This approach is based on involving the right parties and creating and maintaining open lines of communication.
 It is an ongoing process in which everyone involved commits to making relationships work – a winning approach for staff, parents, community and especially for students.

 Healthy Interactions is the one standard and consistent way we handle all concerns, problems and issues in all our schools and throughout the division.